JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 My plan was to use the candles on Howie’s birthday cake.
 Watch him struggle to blow the candles out, and then when he was just at the edge of being frustrated, I would pull out my gift for him: The pack of remaining trick candles he wanted!
 What a perfect plan, right?

-Anyway, so I was back outside until Howie’s mom showed up and invited us all upstairs to celbrate Howie’s birthday.
+Anyway, so I was back outside until Howie’s mom showed up and invited us all upstairs to celebrate Howie’s birthday.

 We all followed her up the stairs of the tenement up to their family’s apartment.
 It was like everyone else’s apartment back then: Small dinky and somewhat crammed.
 The cake was in the kitchen was small, dinky and crammed as well.